-This Unit of Competency covers the explosion-protection aspects for maintaining explosionprotected and associated equipment and wiring systems including plant maintenance schemes.
+This Unit of Competence covers the explosion-protection aspects for maintaining explosion-protected and associated equipment and wiring systems including plant maintenance schemes.
 It requires the ability to develop and manage maintenance programs incorporating strategies for inspections, repair/overhaul/replacement of components and recording of maintenance outcomes.
 This includes the ability to follow a maintenance program, work safely, carry out maintenance to Standards and manufacturer's instructions and complete the necessary maintenance documentation.

-This unit of competency is based on IEC 60079-17 and any other relevant standards that apply to this Unit of Competency.
+This unit of competence is based on IEC 60079-17 and any other relevant standards that apply to this Unit of Competence.

-The applicant shall have the level of technical education [or equivalent] attained, relevant to the application, through documents such as College Certificates and Trade Credentials etc.
+The applicant shall have the level of technical education (or equivalent) attained, relevant to the application, through documents such as College Certificates and Trade Credentials etc.

-A minimum 3 years experience in industrial maintenance practice is required.
+For an operative a minimum 3 years experience in industrial maintenance practice.